DataDog/documentation/content/en/workflows/trigger.md

 Each time the monitor threshold is hit, the monitor triggers a workflow run.

+## Trigger a workflow from a Security

+You can trigger a Workflow automatically from any Security Signal, or manually from a Cloud SIEM Security Signal.

-## Trigger a workflow from a Security Signal Notification Rule
+### Trigger a workflow automatically from Security Signal Notification Rules

 You can set up a workflow to trigger every time a Security Signal Notification Rule fires.